mindgruve/gordo-proxy/README.md

             }
         }

-3. To propogate data changes from your proxy back to your original entity add  **EntitySyncTrait** to your Proxy class.
+3. To propogate data changes from your proxy back to your original entity add  **EntityProxyTrait** to your Proxy class.

 If you omit this trait then the data will be copied when the Proxy is created but all changes to the Proxy afterwards will not affect the Entity.

         namespace Gordo\Example;

-        use Mindgruve\Gordo\Traits\EntitySyncTrait;;
+        use Mindgruve\Gordo\Traits\EntityProxyTrait;;

         class UserProxy extends User
         {
-             use EntitySyncTrait;
+             use EntityProxyTrait;
         }

 4. Add an **@EntityProxy** annotation to your entity to map its proxy class.
 The target property is the Fully qualified name of your Proxy class.